 But for the time being, work on proving yourself faithful in your present, humble circumstances.
 Honor God, walk in obedience, point others to Him, pray without ceasing – moment by moment, day by day, week by week – right where you are, at home or away, in the boardroom, in the bedroom, or at the beach.

-As a stay-at-home mother of twelve, Jennifer Flanders has spent the last 31 years clothing the naked, feeding the hungry, and giving countless cups of water to children who claim to be thirsty – especially when they’re supposed to be in bed.
+Succeeding at things that really matter is Jennifer Flanders’ life goal.
+As a stay-at-home mother of twelve, she’s spent the last 31 years clothing the naked, feeding the hungry, and giving countless cups of water to kids who claim to be thirsty – especially when they’re supposed to be in bed.
 To read more from this author, check out her books.